 Up until 2020 I thought of my experiences and contributions in the corporate world as removed and totally separate from my creatively rich world as an artist.
 There exists a degree of shame between these worlds which may be the catalyst for my compartmentalizing the two.

 I try to look at things with fresh eyes and ask, Is there a better way?
-Six months in Japan early in my gifted me the perspective of, there are many ways to accomplish a task or solve a problem.
-A natural critical thinker.
+Six months in Japan gifted me a perspective of, there are many ways to accomplish a task or solve a problem, and being a habitual critical thinker.

 BUSBOY TO SERVER

 I began my career in the food and beverage (F&B) industry at the age of eighteen.
 I landed a job as a busboy at, Shandy’s, a short-lived Toronto, Eatons Centre restaurant.
-After two months, I padded my resume to get my foot in the door at, Mushrooms, a high-end LGBTQ+ restaurant and piano bar in the Front Street theatre district in Toronto.
+After two months, I padded my resume to get my foot in the door at, Mushrooms, a high-end LGBTQ+ restaurant and piano bar in Toronto’s Front Street theatre district.
 At the end of their opening night, the fastidious general manager, Bernie Green, commented, “You haven’t waited a day in your life, have you darling?
 It’s ok.
 You’re cute.
 We’ll teach you.”
 And teach me he did.

 In 1995 I moved to West Coast Canada and immediately began working with a rapidly evolving Vancouver company, Culinary Capers.